 Self-guided opportunities, best during spring and fall migrations.

 There is access to Lake Huron via a boat launch in the park.

 Canoeing & Kayaking

 Caution should be used by anyone canoeing or kayaking along the shore of Lake Huron as water conditions can quickly change.
+The waters off Inverhuron are also a popular area for other watersports such as paddle boarding, windsurfing, and waterskiing.
 The nearby Saugeen River provides excellent canoeing and kayaking opportunities.

 There is a shared-use trail in the park.

 The Natural Heritage program at Inverhuron Provincial Park consists of programs for all ages.
 All through the week, there are a wide variety of children’s programs, evening programs, special events and guided hikes that allow campers to learn about the natural features of the park as well as its vast cultural history.
 Weekly program notices are posted throughout the park as well online.